 This trend is expected to continue to increase for the foreseeable future.
-This leaves many people asking the questions of what is fentanyl and is fentanyl more deadly than heroin?
+This leaves many people asking the question of what is fentanyl and is fentanyl more deadly than heroin?

 Fentanyl and Addiction

-Fentanyl is a highly addictive medication used by physicians to either sedate patients for surgery or relieve severe pain.
-It is a synthetic, man made medication that is very potent and highly addictive.
+Fentanyl is a highly addictive medication used by physicians to either sedate patients for surgery or relieves severe pain.
+It is a synthetic, man-made medication that is very potent and highly addictive.
 In a controlled medical setting, it is carefully weighed and measured due to its potency.

 In recent years, it has been added to other drugs, most commonly heroin.
 Whereas medically produced fentanyl is safe and effective when administered correctly, abuse of the drug is often lethal.
 When produced to be combined with a street drug, such as heroin, it is often produced in varying doses and easily causes drug overdoses.